Cotylorhynchus

-Cotylorhynchus is an extinct genus of herbivorous caseid synapsids that lived during the late Lower Permian (Kungurian) and possibly the early Middle Permian (Roadian) in what is now the states of Texas and Oklahoma.
+Cotylorhynchus is an extinct genus of herbivorous caseid synapsids that lived during the late Lower Permian (Kungurian) and possibly the early Middle Permian (Roadian) in what is now the states of Texas and Oklahoma in the United States.
 The large number of specimens found make it the best-known caseid.

 Like all large herbivorous caseids, Cotylorhynchus had a short snout sloping forward and very large external nares.
 The head was very small compared to the size of the body, which was massive, barrel-shaped, and ended with a long tail.
 The barrel-shaped body must have housed large intestines, suggesting that the animal had to feed on a large quantity of plants of low nutritional value.
 The limbs were short and robust.
 The hands and feet had short, broad fingers with powerful claws.

 Caseids are generally considered to be terrestrial, though a semi-aquatic lifestyle has been proposed by some authors.
 The genus Cotylorhynchus is represented by three species, the largest of which could reach more than 6 m in length.
 However, a study published in 2022 suggests that the genus may be paraphyletic, with two of the three species possibly belonging to separate genera.

 Discovery

 Composite skeleton of Cotylorhynchus romeri (AMNH FARB 7517).
 The skull is a cast of specimen OMNH 04329 and the tail appears to be reassembled.

-The genus name Cotylorhynchus comes from the Greek kotyle, cup, hollow, and rhynchos, beak, or snout.
+The genus name Cotylorhynchus comes from the Greek kotyle ("cup" or "hollow"), and rhynchos ("beak" or "snout").
 The genus was named after the nasal opening, which is surrounded by a depressed, cup-shaped bony surface.

 The genus Cotylorhynchus contains three species which differ in size and proportion: C. romeri (the type species), C. hancocki, and C. bransoni.
 There are two size groups in C. romeri, which presumably represents sexual dimorphism.
 There is no size overlap between adults of C. romeri and C. hancocki, but larger specimens of C. bransoni have roughly the same dimensions as smaller specimens of C. romeri.
 In 2022, Werneburg and colleagues suggested that the species C. hancocki and C. bransoni might not belong to the genus Cotylorhynchus.
 These authors consider that a detailed revision of these two taxa is necessary to clarify their status.